 The Council meeting was held as part of the International Industrial Exhibition INNOPROM-2017 on July 11th.
-The participants focused on the prospects for the industry transition to a new technological mode, as reported in the press release issued by the Ministry of Industry and Trade of the Russian Federation.
+The participants focused on the prospects for the industry transition to a new technological mode, as reported in the

 Particular attention was paid to the promising markets and competencies that are in a state of formation.
 The list of such strategic national economy growth areas was formed when developing the National Technology Initiative.